zhentian-wan/codeschool/Git/Github Master/level2/README.md

 	  git push origin deadly_skills

 Create a pull request from your "deadly_skills" branch back to your "master" branch, head to your repo and click on "Pull Requests".
 Then click "New Pull Request" at the top right.
 On the left side you'll see a "base fork".
 Change this so that it says "base: master".

 Now the pull request should be comparing "master" and "master".
 However, we want to change this a little more.
 The right select box should say "compare: master".
-Click on this, then select your branch – "deadly_skills".
+Click on this, then select your branch â€“ "deadly_skills".
 You should see a diff with your new deadly skills added.

 With this all setup, click "Create pull request", give it any description you would like, then click "Create pull request".
 After that, you should be abler to click "Submit Answer" and move on!
 Whew!

 Go to your fork of "dojo_rules" and click "Settings" on the right.
 Click "Collaborators", which will likely prompt you to verify your GitHub password.
 After entering it, enter "codeschool-kiddo" into the form and select "codeschool-kiddo" from the autocomplete list then click "Add Collaborator".

 After these steps are setup, you should be in a good position to complete the tasks from this challenge.
 If you are running into trouble, consider deleting your "dojo_rules" repository on GitHub (and locally) and re-forking it then completing the above steps.

 ###Merge pull request
 When other creaet a new branch 'new_rules'.
 They did some changes and push to the master.